 A Public Information Book (PIB) is a document that compiles available public information on a specific company.
-Generally, it contains information from the latest annual report, equity research reports, industry information, news articles, and recent quarterly earnings webcast and conference calls for a specific company.
+Generally, it contains information from the company’s latest annual report, equity research reports, industry information, news articles, and recent quarterly earnings webcasts or conference calls.
 A PIB is very helpful when performing due diligence on a company, which in turn is indispensable for Business Valuation.
-It is a powerful resource that will be the starting point and supporting documentation of your Company Analysis.
-PIBs are usually prepared by Analysts in investment banking in preparation for a deal/transaction or a pitchbook.
+It is a powerful resource that will usually be the starting point and provide important supporting documentation for your analysis of a company.
+PIBs are usually prepared by analysts in investment banking in preparation for a deal/transaction or for a pitchbook.

 What’s Included in a PIB?